Found a problem? Check here.

 - Today we’ll learn a bit about what strong and weak verbs are.
 We’ll also learn important words related to the Messiah.
 Watch the video.
 Note that when the video of me disappears into a blob of colors, that’s intentional.
-I was blocking stuff 🙂
+My video was getting in the way 🙂

 - Watch the video for a little more on weak verbs, and to learn the “shepherd” verb.

 - Watch the video to learn about weak verbs whose root starts with YOD, and the verb for “to go, to walk.”

 - Watch the video to learn about weak verbs whose root starts with NUN.
 We’ll also learn the word for salvation and see how it relates to Jesus’ name.

 - *Today we’ll review weak verbs with this worksheet.
 You can refer to the vocabulary list below and older vocabulary lists to help you if necessary.